francisco-avalos/LA_covid19_data_cases/README.md

 * Los Angeles County Homeless Service Settings
 * Los Angeles County Educational Settings

-The file includes all the modules needed to run the files: use 'pip install -r requirements.txt'
+The requirements file includes all the modules needed to run the files: use 'pip install -r requirements.txt'